umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/secrets-management.md

 * `FILESHARESTORAGE_`

 {% hint style="info" %}
-The provided list of restricted prefixes is incomplete and continuously updated as new cases arise.
+The provided list of restricted prefixes is incomplete but will be continuously updated as new cases arise.
 {% endhint %}

 ### Accepted Prefixes